 - Plan Your Trip

-Experience Galveston's historic connection with Juneteenth annually on June 19.
+Experience Galveston's historic connection with Juneteenth year-round!

 When you head to Galveston this summer, you’ll be coming home to where it all began as the island hosts festivities to celebrate Juneteenth – a holiday that originated in this historic beach town.